IPhone 15 Pro: Action button

 The iPhone 15 Pro and 15 Pro Max feature an Action button, replacing the mute switch that was present on every iPhone before it.
 The function of the Action button can be configured by the user, but by default, the Action button toggles to silent mode.
 Other options include: opening a desired app, recording a voice memo, toggling a focus mode, and actively translating speech.

 In 2025, Apple revealed that the ability to trigger Visual Intelligence via the action button would be added to the iPhone 15 Pro and 15 Pro Max through the iOS 18.4 update.

+iPhone 15 Pro was announced with two new features: USB-C (left) and the Action button (right, the top button).

 Software

-The iPhone 15 Pro and 15 Pro Max launched with iOS 17 and is compatible with iOS 18 released in September 2024.
-They are also compatible with iOS 26 released in September 2025.
+The iPhone 15 Pro and 15 Pro Max launched with iOS 17 and can be upgraded to iOS 27 via over-the-air update (OTA).

 Apple announced that the iPhone 15 Pro and 15 Pro Max are compatible with Apple Intelligence released with iOS 18.1 in October 2024.

 Consistent with the UK Product Security and Telecommunications Infrastructure regulations, it will continue to receive major software updates for a minimum of five years to at least 2028.

 Prior to the launch of iOS 18.4, Apple added the Visual Intelligence support for the iPhone 15 Pro and 15 Pro Max.
 The users of the iPhone 15 Pro or iPhone 15 Pro Max can open the Visual Intelligence by customizing the Action button or Lock Screen, or opening Control Center.